Danielevko/Shift_Calculator/README.md

 ### Intro:
 For the past year i'm working in shifts, each month i try to recalculate my salary that depends on the number of shifts I worked that month, and the most important factor is the time i worked in "shabat time".
-"shabat time" means that from a specific time in friday my hourly wage increase in 150%, and in specific time in saturday my wage is back to regular.
+"shabat time" means that from a specific time in friday my hourly wage increase in 150%, and in specific time in saturday my wage is back to regular, and its important to mention every week the "shabat" entry and exit times are changing.
 I was wasting a lot of time each month to calculate my inncome till i decided i can build a Python code that will do that for me.
 I wrote a simple and smart scritp using: BeautifulSoup, requests, openpyxl, datetime, tkinter, prettytable, and pyinstaller modules.
 Hope you liked it!